manucj02/Calculator-/README.md

 # CALCULATOR
- Calculator is an example that showcases how to make a simple calculator using HTML with basic css  and javascript fuctions it provide basic arithmetic operations.
+ This project is an example that showcases how to make a simple calculator using HTML with basic css  and javascript fuctions it provide basic arithmetic operations.